absmach/magistrala-docs/docs/messaging.md

 #### Architecture

 The main reason for using Nats with JetStream enabled is to have a distributed system with high availability and minimal dependencies.
-Nats is configure to run as the default message broker, but you can use any other message broker supported by Mainflux.
+Nats is configure to run as the default message broker, but you can use any other message broker supported by Magistrala.
 Nats is configured to use JetStream, which is a distributed streaming platform built on top of nats.
 JetStream is used to store messages and to provide high availability.
-This makes nats to be used as the default event store, but you can use any other event store supported by Mainflux.
+This makes nats to be used as the default event store, but you can use any other event store supported by Magistrala.
 Nats with JetStream enabled is also used as a key-value store for caching purposes.
-This makes nats to be used as the default cache store, but you can use any other cache store supported by Mainflux.
+This makes nats to be used as the default cache store, but you can use any other cache store supported by Magistrala.

 This versatile architecture allows you to use nats alone for the MQTT broker, message broker, event store and cache store.
-This is the default configuration, but you can use any other MQTT broker, message broker, event store and cache store supported by Mainflux.
+This is the default configuration, but you can use any other MQTT broker, message broker, event store and cache store supported by Magistrala.

 ### RabbitMQ

-Since Mainflux uses a configurable message broker, you can use RabbitMQ as a message broker.
+Since Magistrala uses a configurable message broker, you can use RabbitMQ as a message broker.
 To do so, you need to set `MF_BROKER_TYPE` to `rabbitmq` and set `MF_RABBITMQ_URL` to the url of your RabbitMQ instance.
-When using `make` command to start Mainflux `MF_BROKER_URL` is automatically set to `MF_RABBITMQ_URL`.
+When using `make` command to start Magistrala `MF_BROKER_URL` is automatically set to `MF_RABBITMQ_URL`.

-Since Mainflux is using `rabbitmq:3.9.20-management-alpine` docker image, the management console is available at port `MF_RABBITMQ_HTTP_PORT`
+Since Magistrala is using `rabbitmq:3.9.20-management-alpine` docker image, the management console is available at port `MF_RABBITMQ_HTTP_PORT`

 #### Architecture

-Mainflux has one exchange for the entire platform called `messages`.
+Magistrala has one exchange for the entire platform called `messages`.
 This exchange is of type `topic`.
 The exchange is `durable` i.e. it will survive broker restarts and remain declared when there are no remaining bindings.
 The exchange does not `auto-delete` when all queues have finished using it.
 When declaring the exchange `no_wait` is set to `false` which means that the broker will wait for a confirmation from the server that the exchange was successfully declared.
 The exchange is not `internal` i.e. other exchanges can publish messages to it.

-Mainflux uses topic-based routing to route messages to the appropriate queues.
+Magistrala uses topic-based routing to route messages to the appropriate queues.
 The routing key is in the format `channels.<channel_id>.<optional_subtopic>`.
 A few valid routing key examples: `channels.318BC587-A68B-40D3-9026-3356FA4E702C`, `channels.318BC587-A68B-40D3-9026-3356FA4E702C.bedroom.temperature`.

 The AMQP published message doesn't contain any headers.
 The message body is the payload of the message.